unionai/unionai-docs/source/core-concepts/launch-plans/activating-and-deactivating.md

 If it has a schedule attached, the schedule is also inactive.
 Once activated, a launch plan version remains active even as new, later, versions are registered.

-A launch plan version with a schedule attached can be activated through either the Union console, `uctl`, or [`UnionRemote`](../../development-cycle/unionremote).
+A launch plan version with a schedule attached can be activated through either the UI, `uctl`, or [`UnionRemote`](../../development-cycle/unionremote).

-## Activating and deactivating a launch plan in the console
+## Activating and deactivating a launch plan in the UI

 To activate a launch plan, go to the launch plan view and click **Add active launch plan** in the top right corner of the screen: